Ralph Lauren Co. (NYSE:RL) Expected to Post Earnings of $1.96 Per Share

-Wall Street analysts predict that Ralph Lauren Co.
-(NYSE:RL) will report earnings per share (EPS) of $1.96 for the current fiscal quarter, Zacks reports.
+Wall Street brokerages expect Ralph Lauren Co.
+(NYSE:RL) to announce earnings of $1.96 per share for the current quarter, Zacks reports.
 Four analysts have made estimates for Ralph Lauren’s earnings.
 The highest EPS estimate is $2.05 and the lowest is $1.81.
-Ralph Lauren posted earnings of $1.44 per share during the same quarter last year, which suggests a positive year over year growth rate of 36.1%.
-The company is expected to announce its next quarterly earnings results on Thursday, November 4th.
+Ralph Lauren reported earnings of $1.44 per share during the same quarter last year, which would indicate a positive year-over-year growth rate of 36.1%.
+The business is scheduled to report its next quarterly earnings report on Thursday, November 4th.

-On average, analysts expect that Ralph Lauren will report full-year earnings of $7.02 per share for the current financial year, with EPS estimates ranging from $6.87 to $7.23.
-For the next financial year, analysts forecast that the business will post earnings of $8.01 per share, with EPS estimates ranging from $7.82 to $8.14.
-Zacks’ earnings per share calculations are an average based on a survey of sell-side research firms that follow Ralph Lauren.
+According to Zacks, analysts expect that Ralph Lauren will report full year earnings of $7.02 per share for the current year, with EPS estimates ranging from $6.87 to $7.23.
+For the next financial year, analysts forecast that the company will post earnings of $8.01 per share, with EPS estimates ranging from $7.82 to $8.14.
+Zacks’ earnings per share averages are an average based on a survey of sell-side analysts that cover Ralph Lauren.

-Ralph Lauren (NYSE:RL) last announced its quarterly earnings data on Tuesday, August 3rd.
-The textile maker reported $2.29 EPS for the quarter, beating the Zacks’ consensus estimate of $0.86 by $1.43.
-The business had revenue of $1.38 billion during the quarter, compared to the consensus estimate of $1.22 billion.
-Ralph Lauren had a return on equity of 16.39% and a net margin of 3.24%.
-The business’s revenue for the quarter was up 182.3% on a year-over-year basis.
-During the same quarter in the previous year, the business earned ($1.82) earnings per share.
+Ralph Lauren (NYSE:RL) last released its quarterly earnings data on Tuesday, August 3rd.
+The textile maker reported $2.29 earnings per share for the quarter, topping the consensus estimate of $0.86 by $1.43.
+The company had revenue of $1.38 billion for the quarter, compared to analyst estimates of $1.22 billion.
+Ralph Lauren had a net margin of 3.24% and a return on equity of 16.39%.
+Ralph Lauren’s revenue for the quarter was up 182.3% compared to the same quarter last year.
+During the same period in the previous year, the business earned ($1.82) EPS.

-In other Ralph Lauren news, Director Hubert Joly purchased 8,400 shares of the business’s stock in a transaction that occurred on Wednesday, August 18th.
-The shares were acquired at an average price of $117.90 per share, for a total transaction of $990,360.00.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+In other news, Director Hubert Joly purchased 8,400 shares of the business’s stock in a transaction dated Wednesday, August 18th.
+The stock was bought at an average price of $117.90 per share, with a total value of $990,360.00.
+The acquisition was disclosed in a filing with the SEC, which is available at the SEC website.
 Also, CFO Jane Nielsen sold 4,233 shares of the company’s stock in a transaction that occurred on Tuesday, August 3rd.
-The shares were sold at an average price of $129.00, for a total value of $546,057.00.
+The stock was sold at an average price of $129.00, for a total transaction of $546,057.00.
 The disclosure for this sale can be found here.
 Insiders own 34.62% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Daiwa Securities Group Inc. grew its holdings in shares of Ralph Lauren by 45.8% during the second quarter.
+Large investors have recently modified their holdings of the stock.
+Daiwa Securities Group Inc. lifted its stake in Ralph Lauren by 45.8% in the 2nd quarter.
 Daiwa Securities Group Inc. now owns 328 shares of the textile maker’s stock valued at $39,000 after purchasing an additional 103 shares during the last quarter.
-Blume Capital Management Inc. bought a new position in shares of Ralph Lauren during the first quarter valued at approximately $49,000.
-Dark Forest Capital Management LP bought a new position in shares of Ralph Lauren during the second quarter valued at approximately $63,000.
-Exchange Traded Concepts LLC grew its holdings in shares of Ralph Lauren by 54.8% during the second quarter.
+Blume Capital Management Inc. bought a new position in Ralph Lauren in the 1st quarter valued at approximately $49,000.
+Dark Forest Capital Management LP bought a new position in Ralph Lauren in the 2nd quarter valued at approximately $63,000.
+Exchange Traded Concepts LLC lifted its stake in Ralph Lauren by 54.8% in the 2nd quarter.
 Exchange Traded Concepts LLC now owns 596 shares of the textile maker’s stock valued at $70,000 after purchasing an additional 211 shares during the last quarter.
-Finally, Deseret Mutual Benefit Administrators bought a new position in shares of Ralph Lauren during the second quarter valued at approximately $86,000.
-Hedge funds and other institutional investors own 59.39% of the company’s stock.
+Finally, Deseret Mutual Benefit Administrators bought a new position in Ralph Lauren in the 2nd quarter valued at approximately $86,000.
+59.39% of the stock is owned by institutional investors and hedge funds.

 Ralph Lauren Corp. engages in the design, marketing, and distribution of premium lifestyle products.
 The firm offers apparel, accessories, home furnishings, and other licensed product.
 It operates through the following segments: North America, Europe, and Asia.
 The North America segment consists of sales of Ralph Lauren branded apparel, accessories, home furnishings, and related products made through the Company’s wholesale and retail businesses in the U.S.